Epplesoft/Viewsafe/README.md

 This is an application for safely viewing pictures

 People who must analyse pictures, sometimes must idenfity things they'd rather not see.

-It isn't needed to fully 'see' a picture to identify its content.
+You don't need to see the full picture to identify its content.

 When I watch a horror movie, I squint my eyes.
 This solution lets you shield your eyes from the bad things.